MatteoMel1985/Python-Project-For-Data-Engineering-IBM/Resolution Case Study.md

     * `MC_INR_Billion`
 * `np` assumes you’ve already imported `numpy as np` (and `pandas as pd`), which we have done in the preliminaries.

-Finally, before running the program, we are required to write the `transform()` function call, which must be added below the `# Call extract() function`.
+In the end, before running the program, we are required to write the `transform()` function call, which must be added below the `# Call extract() function`.

 ```Python
 # Call transform() function